 Unlike her mother and siblings, hauled away by the Red Sisters, Gaelan was inexplicably given a choice: the dungeon or a blind test.
 She chose the test.

-The oldest living Draegloth of the Priestesses at nearly 500 years.
+The oldest living Sathoet of the Priestesses at nearly 500 years.
 Like all of his kind, he is trained to be devoted and obedient to the Valsaress and his mother-Priestess.
 Unlike most of his kind, he is in turn jealously cherished by his mother, serving her in ways most would consider undesirable.

 As an only child and the fruit of the ritual that fulfilled Wilsira's full initiation into the Priesthood, his demonic bond with her enhances her abilities.
-Despite being so old, Kerse is still like all Draegloth in that he does not seem to have well-developed speech or much awareness beyond his more bestial and immediate wants or desires.
+Despite being so old, Kerse is still like all Sathoet in that he does not seem to have well-developed speech or much awareness beyond his more bestial and immediate wants or desires.
 He can, when it suits him, bend energy to become invisible.

 Sirana's sponsor into the Sisterhood.
 She has been watching the young Noble ever since the death of her older sister.
-Seeing an intelligent and resilient problem-solver---one probably guilty of sororicide and, in rejecting female allies, vulnerable to inevitable execution---Elder D'Shea wishes to collect and test the young Drow as a potential recruit for the Sisterhood.
+Seeing an intelligent and resilient problem-solver---one probably guilty of sororicide and, in rejecting female allies, vulnerable to inevitable execution---Elder D'Shea wishes to collect and test the young Davrin as a potential recruit for the Sisterhood.
 If she tests well, D'Shea only has further plans for a new Red Sister.

 Elder D'Shea is known as a powerful arcane sorceress and ambitious, ruthless Red Sister.
 She has a talent for navigating the politics between the queen, the Priesthood, and the Red Sisters.
 Many of the current methods for gathering and controlling information are either the work of D'Shea or her and the Priestess liaison, Tarra.
 On all sides, D'Shea's abstract foresight is the perfect compliment to Elder Rausery's more direct, physical competence.

 The humorless and exceedingly loyal Left-Hand Lead to Elder Rausery.
-Qivni prides herself on self-discipline more than most Drow, and she does not tolerate flippancy or lack of focus in others.
+Qivni prides herself on self-discipline more than most Davrin, and she does not tolerate flippancy or lack of focus in others.
 She is the "Collector" who arrives to make a claim on a new recruit for the Sisterhood.

 Her origins are unknown to most, even within the Sisterhood.